Keeping a lid on blood pressure in the era post COVID-19

 Follow medical advice

-Patients taking common types of blood pressure medicines — angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) — who contract COVID-19 should continue treatment unless otherwise advised by their physician, according to a statement from the American Heart Association, the Heart Failure Society of America and the American College of Cardiology.
-Consult with your health care provider before changing treatment strategies.
-Some medical offices are offering virtual, or telemedicine, visits.
+People taking common types of blood pressure medicines — angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) — who contract COVID-19 should continue treatment unless otherwise advised by their physician, according to a statement from the American Heart Association, the Heart Failure Society of America and the American College of Cardiology.
+Consult with your health care professional before changing treatment strategies.
+Some medical offices continue to offer virtual, or telemedicine, visits.

 Avoid high blood pressure hazards

-Various factors can be contributors to high blood pressure.
+Various factors contribute to high blood pressure.
 Use extra caution with:

-• Over-the-counter medications.
-Decongestants and painkillers called NSAIDs, such as naproxen and ibuprofen, can increase blood pressure.
+- Over-the-counter medications.
+Decongestants, antihistamines and painkillers called NSAIDs, such as naproxen and ibuprofen, can increase blood pressure.
 People with heart concerns should limit or avoid them.

 Manage stress